Skip to main content

 }

-Data can also be passed in a query string.
-In this case, the parameter names must correspond to the names of the input parameters defined in the automation., e.g.:
+Data can also be transferred in a query string.
+In this case, the parameter names must correspond to the names of the input parameters defined in the automation., e.g.,:

 https://webconbps.com/api/udef/db/1/MyEndpoint?Param1=sample%20value&Param2=1